• Facebook

 To ensure the operation is fail-safe, it is recommended to handle any potential exceptions within your application, as explained in Handling Failures.

-method can be used to fetch the existing item if a newer version is available in the cache.
-By specifying the current version as an argument of the method call, the cache returns the appropriate result.
-If the version specified is less than the one in the cache, only then does the method return a new item, else null will be returned.
+The GetIfNewer method is used to fetch an item if a newer version is available in the cache.
+By specifying the current version as an argument in the method call, the cache returns the appropriate result.
+If the specified version is older than the one in the cache, only then does the method return a new item, else null will be returned.

 // Precondition: Cache is already connected